chrisryan91/CheesyStore_PP5/README.md

 Wireframes were created at the start of the project to establish the website's structure.
 The initial framework has largely stayed consistent throughout the development process.
 These wireframes were used as a reference for the design, ensuring that it did not stray significantly from the intended direction.
 They were also designed with responsiveness in mind, knowing that Bootstrap could be used to adapt the layout for smaller screens.

-Although there were some deviations from the original design, such as not including an "About Us" section, I made efforts to adhere to the initial wireframe as closely as possible.
+Although there were some deviations from the original design, such as not including an "About Us" section, I made efforts to adhere to the initial wireframes as closely as possible.
 The wireframes proved to be valuable, providing a solid foundation for the design.
 They helped prevent excessive deviation during the styling process, which often led to cluttered HTML and CSS.

 <details>
 <summary>Home Page Initial Desktop Wireframe</summary>